When the World Misunderstands Your PDA Child (Part 6)

 And when people misunderstand that, they misunderstand everything that follows.

 Understanding that shift — from behavior to nervous system protection — completely changed how I advocate.
-When you see cumulative demand and capacity instead of defiance, your language, your boundaries, and your requests change too.
+Once I understood cumulative demand, demand stacking, and fluctuating capacity, advocacy became less about explaining behavior and more about reducing pressure before escalation occurred.

 (I’ve outlined that regulation-first framework more fully here.)